-Species: Otus asio, Eastern Screech Owl • Hatch Year: Unknown • Gender: Male • Disability: Beak Injury
+Species: Otus asio, Eastern Screech Owl • Hatch Year: Unknown • Sex: Male • Disability: Beak Injury

 ABOUT THIS SPECIES

 Eastern Screech Owls have been misnamed, because they don’t really screech at all.
 They have more of a wavering whistle.
 The Eastern Screech Owl is a short, stocky bird, with a very large head and virtually no neck.
 The colors of an Eastern Screech Owl vary from a reddish-brown to a grayish color.
 Their feathers are patterned with spots and bands that help to camouflage them when they are against the bark of a tree.

 The ear tufts on top of their heads have nothing to do with their hearing; rather, they help to camouflage the bird when perched in a tree.
 The tufts, when erect, form a ‘V’ which mimics a forked branch in a tree, and in addition, when they erect the tufts of feathers, they are communicating with others of its species.
 Erecting the tufts also help frighten away potential enemies because it makes the owl appear larger.

 In the wild, screech owls can live to be 10 years of age, and up to twice that in captivity.